Coronavirus Guidance for Athletics

 Return to Sport

-Athletics NI has also increased the recommended maximum capacity on athletics tracks to 50.
+The recommended maximum capacity on athletics tracks is 50.

 Covid Exit Plan This is our Pathway for a return to sport, and covers venues, coaching, clubs and competition.
 It aligns with the NI Executive and Sport NI Frameworks and details what activity can resume in each category as we reach each Step.
 It is designed to be a flexible document and is likely to change depending on instruction and guidance from the NI Executive, UK Athletics and Sport NI.

 Return to Sport Guidance for Athletes & Coaches

 Guidance for the Return of Road Races